MattCon70/AzizOzmen/README.md

-- 👋 Hi, I’m @AzizOzmen
+## Hi there.
+I'm Aziz Ozmen 👋

 - 👀 I’m interested in Data Science
+- 🔭 I’m currently working on Machine Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning NLP (Neuro Linguistic Programming)
-- 💞️ I’m looking to collaborate on Python projects
+- 💞️ I’m looking to collaborate on Machine Learning projects
+- 💬 I will be honored to share my experience and knowledge with you and always be eager to learn what you will offer
 - 📫 How to reach me azizozmen@gmail.com

-## Hi there.
-I'm Aziz...👋

-- 🔭 I’m currently working on Machine Learning
-- 🌱 I’m currently learning Machine Learning
-- 💬 I am happy to teach you what I know and eager to learn what you will offer

 ## 👨👩 Social